SEER-Medicare: Required Documents & Instructions for Submitting Requests

 Preparing the data requires 4-6 weeks.
 See Cost of Acquiring SEER-Medicare Data for information about the fees charged to cover the cost of creating the data files.

-Instructions for Requesting New Data for Previously Approved Projects
+Instructions for Requesting New Data / Changes for Previously Approved Projects

 Requests for new data for previously approved projects do not have to go through the approval process again.
-Any changes to the original project or requests for files not previously received will have to be approved.
+However, any changes to the original project or requests for files not previously received will have to be approved.
+Please use the Update / Change form (DOCX, 20 KB) to detail the change to your project.

 Investigators interested in receiving new data or using previously released data for a new project should follow the instructions for submitting a request.